 Full-English MBAs and MSc

 EMLV, conveniently located in the heart of Paris’ business district, offers many programmes taught exclusively in English.
-The MBA in Digital Marketing Strategy aims to give the students the necessary skills to achieve a successful career in the digital sector.
+The MBA aims to give the students the necessary skills to achieve a successful career in the digital sector.
 EMLV’s MBA in Business Transformation trains professionals to support companies in the digital transformation of their organisation.
 EMLV’s MSc International Business is designed to provide international students with the academic knowledge and the know-how to compete in the global business market.
 Of course, international students can also enroll in a Master’s Programme and complete a fully accredited 5-year Business School degree in Management.

 Are you interested in studying in France?
 Read more about our programmes here.